Friendship is based on listening to one another.

 “Listening Korean for Beginners” (Textbook and Audio)

 Another fantastic textbook and audio combo resource is “Listening Korean for Beginners” from The National Institute of the Korean Language and The International Korean Language Foundation.
-Currently, this resource is available on Amazon for $16 to $21.

 This book’s goal is to improve listening ability in Korean by supplying learners with actually authentic real-world conversations.